 Find the best deal, compare prices and read what other travellers have to say about these and more hotels and resorts in the Dominican Republic at TripAdvisor.

-The major resorts of Puerto Plata, Punta Cana and La Romana each boast an international airport.
+As well as Santo Domingo, the major resort regions of Puerto Planta, Punta Cana and La Romana each boast an international airport.

-Find out how to get to the Dominican Republic…
+More information about how to get around the Dominican Republic…